Evelyn Telfer

 Evelyn Elizabeth Telfer CBE FRSE FRSB is a reproductive biologist and professor at the University of Edinburgh.
 She leads a research team which has successfully grown immature human eggs to maturity in the lab, and discovered that human ovaries are capable of growing new eggs.
-In 2018 she was named one of Porter magazine's Incredible Women of 2018.
-In January 2019 she delivered the Anne McLaren Memorial Lecture at the Joint Fertility Societies Meeting in Birmingham: Fertility 2019.
+In 2018, she was named one of Porter magazine's Incredible Women of 2018.
+In January 2019, she delivered the Anne McLaren Memorial Lecture at the Joint Fertility Societies Meeting in Birmingham: Fertility 2019.
 The Society of Reproduction and Fertility (SRF) presented her with their Distinguished Scientist award.
 Professor Telfer was presented with the Marshall Medal by SRF at Fertility 2023 in Belfast in recognition of her world leading contributions to the field of ovarian function and fertility preservation.
-The Marshall Medal is the Society’s premier award established in 1963 to commemorate the life and work of the eminent physiologist FHA Marshall.
+The Marshall Medal is the Society's premier award established in 1963 to commemorate the life and work of the eminent physiologist FHA Marshall.
+She was elected as a fellow of the Royal Society of Edinburgh (FRSE) in 2025.